healthy-chicken-saladeers/rag_detective/README.md

 # LlamaIndex

-### *NEW*  A detailed step-by-step demonstration and explanation of how to accomplish RAG with Weaviate is shown in [this notebook.](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/notebooks/rag_with_weaviate.ipynb)
+### A detailed step-by-step demonstration and explanation of how to accomplish RAG with Weaviate is shown in [this notebook.](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/notebooks/rag_with_weaviate.ipynb)

 * Since we had originally started with the more complex (and eventually abandoned) hierarchical schema which we tried to use [here](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/notebooks/add_data_to_weaviate_old.ipynb), we haven't needed the LlamaIndex framework yet, however regardless of if we use it or not, we will still require this container for the application.